 Can I vote in person before Election Day?

-Yes, you can cast an absentee ballot in person at your municipal clerk’s office.
-Days and hours vary between jurisdictions, but early voting could begin as soon as Oct.
-25 for the general.
+There is no formal early in-person voting, but you can cast an absentee ballot in person at your municipal clerk’s office.
+Days and hours vary between jurisdictions.
 Check with your municipal clerk’s office to determine when and where to cast your ballot.

 Do I need identification to vote?